ExchangeUnion/docs/Market Maker Guide.md

                 \/          \/         \/
 ```

-Use the `status` command to check on the syncing status
+Use the `status` command to check on the syncing progress:

 ```
 mainnet > status